 B.A. in Religion, Earlham College, 1999

 Kevin J. O'Brien is chair of the Environmental Studies program, and teaches courses in Christian ecological ethics and religion and environment.
 He also teaches comparative ethics and Christian ethics in the religion department.
 Every course emphasizing the importance of thinking critically about contemporary moral issues.
 His research focuses on the interconnections between religious faith and social justice, human ethics and environmental concerns, scientific data and moral commitments.
 He is the author of the book An Ethics of Biodiversity: Christianity, Ecology, and the Variety of Life (Georgetown, 2010) and co-editor of the books Grounding Religion: A Field Guide to Religion and Ecology (Routledge, 2010) and Inherited Land: The Changing Grounds of Religion and Ecology (Pickwick, 2011).
-His next co-authored book, An Introduction to Christian Environmentalism, will be published by Baylor University Press in 2015.
+His next co-authored book, An Introduction to Christian Environmentalism, will be published by Baylor University Press in November of 2014.